TOMToolkit/tom_registration/README.md

 The two registration flows are as follows:

- 1. Open Registration - In this flow, the user fills in a registration form and is immediately able to access the TOM as a member of the Public Group.
+ 1. Open Registration - In this flow, the user fills in a registration form and is immediately able to access the TOM and see all public data.

  2. Approval Registration - In this flow, the user fills in a registration form, and is inactive until an administrator reviews and approves their registration.